Frequently Asked Questions on Voting by Mail

 The above steps continue with all ballots until the election is certified.

-Elections are certified 14 days after Primaries and Special Elections, and 21 days after General Elections.
+Elections are certified 10 days after Special Elections, 14 days after Primaries and 21 days after General Elections.
 Preliminary election results are released on election night after 8 p.m. and are updated as additional ballots are counted.

 You are welcome to observe ballot processing.
-Contact your county elections department to arrange a time.
+Contact your county elections department for more information.